 Forthcoming collections to the Bloomsbury Visual Arts Hub

-This authoritative and varied range of titles will help support teaching and research focussed beyond artists from Europe and America.
-It is an unmissable resource for students and scholars of art history, fine art, visual culture, and related visual arts fields.
+This is an indispensable resource for students and scholars of art history, material culture, and related fields.

 Global Encyclopedia of Women in Architecture